Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 Over/Under Insights

-- Nevada's games this season have gone over 60 points three of seven times.
+- Nevada and its opponents have gone over the current 59-point total in four of seven games (57.1%) this season.

-- UNLV and its opponents have combined to score more than 60 points in one game this season.
+- UNLV's games have gone over 59 points in just one opportunity this season.

-- Friday's over/under is 4.7 points higher than the combined 55.3 PPG average of the two teams.
+- The two teams combine to score 55.3 points per game, 3.7 less than the over/under in this contest.

-- The 58.9 combined points per game that these two squads have allowed this season are 1.1 fewer than the 60 over/under in this contest.
+- This contest's total is 0.1 points more than the 58.9 these two squads combine to surrender per game this season.

-- Wolf Pack games have an average total of 58.5 points this season, 1.5 fewer than Friday's over/under.
+- The Wolf Pack and their opponents score an average of 58.5 points per game, 0.5 fewer than Friday's total.

-- The 55.2 PPG average total in Rebels games this season is 4.8 points fewer than this game's over/under.
+- In 2021, games involving the Rebels have averaged a total of 55.2 points, 3.8 fewer than this game's set over/under.

 Nevada Stats and Trends